Call for Applications

 The aid will be granted within the KIRA-digi aid scheme.
 Aid may be granted provided that the Parliament includes an appropriation for this purpose in the 2018 Budget.

 Experimental projects may receive a maximum of 40% in aid of the project’s eligible costs.
 The costs of an individual project may be approved after the award decision.
 The earliest possible starting date of the projects will be in February.

 The applications are evaluated by an independent evaluation group consisting of experts from numerous organisations and the KIRA-digi programme’s steering group.
 The decisions on aid recipients will be made with consideration to the following evaluation criteria, in addition to the basic requirements set for the projects:

 Feasibility: The project can be implemented as planned, on schedule and with the resources available.

 Impact: The project tackles a key challenge related to the digitalisation of the built environment and construction or enables other effective solutions; the project supports the use of the national service channel.

 Accessibility, openness: Where applicable, the experimental activities utilise existing open environments, open source solutions and data that is already available, and the key solutions of the project are available online, for example, on avoindata.fi or kokeilevasuomi.fi.

 Originality, innovation and creativeness: The project or a solution presented within the project is new and special or made in an original way, or features novel and special elements.

-The application and evaluation process includes oral presentations of the projects via remote connection, envisaged to take place on 25-26 September 2017.
-If the number of applications received is very high, the Ministry of the Environment may invite only the applicants considered as the most successful in the evaluation to give the oral presentation, with the decision on projects selected for funding to be made between them.
+The application and evaluation process includes oral presentations of the projects via remote connection, envisaged to take place on 11-12 January 2018.
+If the number of applications received is high, the Ministry of the Environment may invite only the applicants considered as the most successful in the evaluation to give the oral presentation, with the decision on projects selected for funding to be made between them.

 3. If you wish, you can post your experimental idea on the open idea wall to find partners | View the idea wall >